dorothykiz1/dorothykiz1/README.md

 - 📫 How to reach me: Email:kizdorothy@gmail.com
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: I can easily live with only Plants and I love to break dance
+- ❤️ Free Time: I love to read books on Personal Finance and Personal Development ,My favorites are The alchemist and The Automatic Millionaire.I also love to travel alot.